D3stan/portfolio/src/config/README.md

 - **JOBS** - Work experience entries
 - **SCHOOLS** - Education entries
 - **SKILLS** - Skills with icons and descriptions

+**Text Highlighting**: You can highlight specific keywords in job/education descriptions using the `<Highlight>` component.
+See "How to Highlight Text" section below.

 ### `theme.js` - Theme Configuration
 Contains color scheme for light and dark modes: